Frequently Asked Questions

 Your personal information is protected by law, including the Privacy Act 1988.
 Important information about the collection, use and disclosure (to other agencies and third parties, including overseas entities) of your personal information, including sensitive information, is contained in our Privacy Notice (Form 1442i).
 Copies of the Privacy Notice are available at www.homeaffairs.gov.au or at any departmental office.
 You should ensure that you read and understand the Privacy Notice Form 1442i.

 SRC is an independent social research company with specialist expertise in social, health and government research services.
 The SRC has been commissioned by the Department to conduct the Survey of Recent Migrants to Australia.
-The SRC has a proven track record of delivering high quality professional surveys for a range of government and not-for-profit sector organisations including the Department of Education and Training, the Department of Jobs and Small Business and the Australian Institute of Family Studies.
+The SRC has a proven track record of delivering high quality professional surveys for a range of government and not-for-profit sector organisations including the Department of Education, the Department of Employment, Skills, Small and Family Business and the Australian Institute of Family Studies.

 If you have difficulties understanding English, another member of your household can assist you when answering the survey.
 The SRC also has interviewers who speak a range of other languages.